pipelinelabo/datalaiq-wiki/configuration/docker.md

 ## Set up ingesters

-Besides the Simple Relay ingester that ships with the gravwell/gravwell image, we provide a number of pre-build images for our ingesters.
-More information can be found at the [DatalaiQ Docker Hub](https://hub.docker.com/u/gravwell) page.
+Besides the Simple Relay ingester that ships with the docker image, we provide a number of pre-build images for our ingesters.

 We'll launch the Netflow ingester here, but the same command (with names and ports changed) can be used for the other ingesters too: